assimp/assimp-docs/source/usage/use_the_lib.rst

 	* - TEXOP(t,n)
 	  - int
 	  - n/a
 	  - One of the #aiTextureOp enumerated values.
-Defines the arithmetic operation to be used to combine the n'th texture on the stack 't' with the n-1'th. <tt>TEXOP(t,0)</tt> refers to the blend operation between the base color for this stack (e.g. <tt>COLOR_DIFFUSE</tt> for the diffuse stack) and the first texture.
+Defines the arithmetic operation to be used to combine the n'th texture on the stack 't' with the n-1'th. **TEXOP(t,0)** refers to the blend operation between the base color for this stack (e.g. **COLOR_DIFFUSE** for the diffuse stack) and the first texture.
 	  - n/a

 	* - MAPPING(t,n)
 	  - int
 	  - n/a
 	  - Defines how the input mapping coordinates for sampling the n'th texture on the stack 't' are computed.
 Usually explicit UV coordinates are provided, but some model file formats might also be using basic shapes, such as spheres or cylinders, to project textures onto meshes.
 	  - See the 'Textures' section below. #aiProcess_GenUVCoords can be used to let Assimp compute proper UV coordinates from projective mappings.

 	* - UVWSRC(t,n)
 	  - int
 	  - n/a
 	  - Defines the UV channel to be used as input mapping coordinates for sampling the n'th texture on the stack 't'.
 All meshes assigned to this material share the same UV channel setup
-	  - Presence of this key implies <tt>MAPPING(t,n)</tt> to be #aiTextureMapping_UV.
+	  - Presence of this key implies **MAPPING(t,n)** to be #aiTextureMapping_UV.
 See @ref uvwsrc for more details.

 	* - MAPPINGMODE_U(t,n)
 	  - int
 	  - n/a
 	  - Any of the #aiTextureMapMode enumerated values.
 Defines the texture wrapping mode on the x axis for sampling the n'th texture on the stack 't'.
-'Wrapping' occurs whenever UVs lie outside the 0..1 range.
+	    'Wrapping' occurs whenever UVs lie outside the **0..1** range.
 	  - n/a

 	* - MAPPINGMODE_V(t,n)